 - acknowledge that colonizing narratives, policies, and practices have been, and continue to be, embedded in social work education, research, and practice

-- express deep regret for the harms experienced by Indigenous peoples and communities because of these of colonizing narratives, policies, and practices
+- express deep regret for the harms experienced by Indigenous peoples and communities because of these colonizing narratives, policies, and practices

 - commit, within our individual spheres of influence, to act in ways that lessen and eventually end such harms, thereby opening spaces to offer genuine apologies